warete/moonshine-upgrade/README.md

   - Method signatures, namespaces, classes, interfaces, traits, properties and attributes changed.
   - Resources and their pages will be adapted to the new structure.
   - The `config/moonshine.php` configuration will be updated to support the latest features.

-> **Warning**
->
->The script performs automated edits to your codebase — files will be changed, and some files may be moved, renamed or removed by the upgrade process.
-Always make a backup (or use VCS) before running the upgrade.
-You can use the command option `--dry-run` to preview changes without writing files.